Kirkwood Ski Area Snowboarding

-Southwest of South Lake Tahoe at Carson Pass, the Kirkwood ski area has 65 runs spread over 2,300 acres served by 11 lifts that access maximum descent of 2,000 feet.
-The ski area is best known for legendary deep and dry powder and world-record cliff drops.
+Southwest of South Lake Tahoe at Carson Pass, the Kirkwood ski area has 86 runs spread over 2,300 acres served by 15 lifts that access maximum descent of 2,000 feet.
+With an average annual snowfall of 350 inches, the ski area is best known to snowboarders for legendary deep and dry powder and world-record cliff drops.

 For the freestyle snowboarders in your pack, Kirkwood offers two terrain parks to session.
 Ranging from beginner to intermediate, the parks have rails, tabletops and boxes to test your abilities.
 For some apres ski action, try the Wall Bar.
 For nightlife, the best option is the Kirkwood Inn and Saloon.